chenchunaidu/flutter_boilerplate/README.md

 # Flutter boilerplate

-Flutter boilerplate is a base setup that can be used for building all new flutter application.
+Flutter boilerplate is a base setup that can be used for building all new flutter applications.

+## Folder Structure

+- Components
+  - common
+  - all other screen components
+- Helpers
+  - helpers required for purpose
+- Layout
+  - Provides layout components like bottom navigation wrapper
+- Screens
+  - All screens components will lie here
+- Theme
+  - All theme data lies here

 ## Features